 Use Time and Attendance Tools

 If your employers are coming into work just a few minutes early or leaving a few minutes late, try rounding instead of tracking straight time.
 Using a time clock to round is a practice approved by the Fair Labor Standards Act, which establishes the overtime standards for most private and public employers in the United States.

 Rounding is legal so long as employers make sure to round both ways, up and down, so sometimes the employee is paid for a few extra minutes and sometimes the employee is docked a few minutes.
 FingerCheck allows employers to implement rounding with standard rules or customized rules and lets managers set “strict in” and “strict out” times that round employee’s start/end times to the scheduled times.

 Don’t: Adjust Punch Times Behind an Employee’s Back

 Changing a time card punch is a labor infraction that could prompt a labor lawsuit.
-There may be extenuating circumstance but it’s still wrong, and calls into questioning the recordkeeping practices at your company.
+There may be extenuating circumstance but it’s still wrong and calls into question the recordkeeping practices at your company.
 Instead of interfering with your employees’ recorded work times, try monitoring your staff and using one of the aforementioned workarounds to discipline them instead.